jacebenson/jace.pro/src/post/2020-05-24-glide-freaking-query-wow/index.md

 # What does GlideQuery do that GlideRecord fails?

-GlideQuery is a **server-side** only api for querying, updating, and deleting data.
-It's being used in Orlando, and Paris.
-Behind the scenes it uses GlideRecord but with smart defaults that often will cause problems eventually.
+GlideQuery is a **server-side** api for querying, updating, and deleting data.
+It's in Orlando, and Paris.
+Behind the scenes it uses GlideRecord but with smart defaults that often will cause generally problems.

 This api follows three guiding principals;
 - Fail Fast
 - Be JavaScript
 - Expressive

-There are some considerations;
+Here's some considerations;
 - Performance

 ## Failing Fast